 Sovereign of the Seas was the most extravagantly decorated warship

 Sovereign of the Seas was ordered in August 1634 on the personal initiative of Charles I of England, who desired a giant Great Ship to be built.
 The decision provoked much opposition from the Brethren of Trinity House, who pointed out that "There is no port in the Kingdome that can harbor this ship.
-But the King overcame the objections with the help of John Pennington and from May 1635 she was built by Peter Pett, under the guidance of his father Phineas, the king's master shipwright, and was launched at Woolwich Dockyard on 13 October 1637, as the second three-
+But the King overcame the objections with the help of John Pennington and from May 1635 she was built by Peter Pett, under the guidance of his father Phineas, the king's master shipwright, and was launched at Woolwich Dockyard on 13 October 1637, as the second three-decked first-rate ship.

 She was the most extravagantly decorated warship in the Royal Navy.
 The money spent making her, £65,586 (equal to £8,195,183 today), helped to create the financial crisis for Charles I that contributed to the English Civil War.
 Charles had imposed a special tax, the 'Ship Money', to make possible such large naval expenditure.

 She carried 102 bronze cannon (King Charles explicitly ordered such a high number) and was thereby at the time the most powerfully armed ship in the world.
 The cannon were made by John Browne.
 The Sovereign of the Seas had 118 gun ports and only 102 guns.
 The shape of the bow meant that the foremost gun ports on the lower gun deck were blocked by the anchor cable.
 By 1642, her armament had been reduced to 90 guns.
 Until 1655, she was also exceptionally large for an English vessel; no other ships of Charles were heavier than the Prince Royal.